Property (T) and Poincar\'e duality in dimension three: Hyperbolicity and expansion

 Proposition \ref{hypfromexpansion} combined with Lemma \ref{lem:nogap} together imply no infinite residually finite group ever has covers with uniform boundary expansion.
 Note that this equivalent to Theorem \ref{introthm:nonexpansion} in the introduction.

 \begin{prop} Let $M$ be a finite 2-complex with infinite fundamental group $G$.
 If $M_i\to M$ is a residual tower of covers, then $\rho(M_i;\Z)\to0.$ \end{prop} \begin{proof} Suppose not, then $\rho(M_i;\Z)$ is uniformly bounded away from zero.
 By Proposition \ref{hypfromexpansion}, $G$ is hyperbolic.
 The shortest homotopically essential cellular loop in $M_i$ is rationally nullhomologous, as otherwise $\rho(M_i;\Z)=0$ contradicting the supposition.
-Thus the conditions for Lemma \ref{lem:nogap} hold for sufficiently large $i$, as eventually the fundamental group of $M_i$ is torsion free (due to hyperbolicity and residual-finiteness; see Corollary 1.56 in \cite{Gardam}).
-So Lemma \ref{lem:nogap} implies $\rho(M_i;\Z)\to0$, contradicting the supposition. \end{proof}
+Thus the conditions for Lemma \ref{lem:nogap} hold.
+Therefore Lemma \ref{lem:nogap} implies $\rho(M_i;\Z)\to0$, contradicting the supposition. \end{proof}

 We can now prove our main result.

 \begin{thm} Any residually finite $\PD_3$ group $G$ does not have property (T). \end{thm} \begin{proof} Suppose not.
 Consider a cell complex $X$ such that $H_1(X;\Z)=0$ and $G$ acts freely, cellularly, and cocompactly on $X.$ We can assume $G$ is an oriented $\PD_3$ group after possibly passing to an index two subgroup.
 Apply Proposition \ref{pdnhomologicalexpansion} to a partial resolution extending the based cellular resolution $C_*(X;\Z)\to\Z$.
 Set $M_i = X/G_i$; this gives uniform integral homological expansion: $\rho(M_i;\Z)>\e$.
 By Proposition \ref{hypfromexpansion}, $G$ is hyperbolic and therefore finitely presented.